Choose at least 2 courses from the following recommended list with Graduate Advisor's approval:

 A study of numerical algorithms for solving systems of nonlinear equations, unconstrained optimization, and nonlinear least squares problems.
 Derivation of necessary and sufficient conditions for constrained optimization, and an introduction to interior-point methodology.
 Prerequisites: MATH 2313, MATH 3323, and a working knowledge of a high-level computer language

 STAT 5329 Statistical Programming

 Statistical Programming (1-2).
-Introduction to statistical programming using statistical software packages such as SAS and R. Emphasis on methods of data entry, data management, and creation of statistical reports.
+Introduction to statistical programming using statistical software packages such as SAS, Python, and R. Emphasis on methods of data entry, data management, and creation of statistical reports.
 Topics covered include data manipulation, creation of user-defined functions, simulation methods, random variable generation, permutation methods, the bootstrap, the jackknife and methods of increasing computational efficiency.

 STAT 5385 Statistics in Research

 An introduction to statistical modeling of a univariate response conditional on a test of explanatory variables.
 Classical formulation of multiple linear regression and analysis of variance.
 Some discussion of experimental design from power considerations.
 Selected topics from generalized linear models, nonparametric regression, and quasi-likelihood estimation.
 Emphasis is on model building, fitting, validation, and subsequent inferences.
 Analysis of real data using major statistical software packages.
 Prerequisites: MATH 3323, STAT 4380, or instructor approval.